This post may contain affiliate links. Please read my Privacy Policy & Disclosures for more information.

 - You will also need an airlock and the proper size stopper with a hole for the airlock.

-Similarly, some resources suggest sterilizing your fresh cider with sulfites like Campden tablets then add commercially produced wine yeast, and acid balancers and yeast nutrients etc. to make your hard cider.
-You could do this, like commercial producers and vintners do in order to maintain consistent marketable results.
-But weโre OK with yearly variations in our cider, and we love that we donโt have to purchase a single thing for this beverage, and that we are utilizing the wild yeasts and local terroir that will make this cider wholly unique.
+But we’re OK with yearly variations in our cider, and we love that we don’t have to purchase a single thing for this beverage, and that we are utilizing the wild yeasts and local terroir that will make this cider wholly unique.
 Remember, humans have been brewing cider and wine ever since we started picking wild fruit, without any high tech equipment.

 Now that you have your beautifully sweet, raw, unprocessed cider, and the equipment you need to turn it into hard cider, it’s time to start fermenting!